craftcms/commerce/docs/order-model.md

 ### shippingMethodHandle

-The handle of the currently applied shipping method.
-You can get the set shipping method's model with the `shippingMethod` attribute.
+The handle of the currently-applied shipping method.
+You can get the set shipping method’s model with the `shippingMethod` attribute.

 ### gatewayId

 The ID of the linked gateway.
-You can get the set gateway's model with the `gateway` attribute.
+You can get the set gateway’s model with the `gateway` attribute.

 ### currency